BaverKoca/QR-BarcodeReader/README.md

 # QR & Barcode Scanner

-A professional, modern web app to scan and generate QR codes and barcodes using your device camera.
+A modern, professional web app to scan and generate QR codes and barcodes using your device camera.
+Fast, mobile-friendly, and easy to use.

 ---

-## 🚀 Features
+## ✨ Features
-- **Scan QR codes & barcodes** in real time using your phone or computer camera
+- **Real-time QR & barcode scanning** with your phone or computer camera
 - **Generate static QR codes** for any URL, with instant preview and download
+- **Edit generated QR codes** before downloading
 - **Works on all modern browsers** (desktop & mobile)
 - **No installation required** – just open in your browser
 - **Beautiful, responsive UI**